MA TranslationFind a programme

 |Part-time study available||

 You will study interactively, as part of an online group led by a tutor.
-The programme is taught entirely online and you are not expected to come to campus at all.
+The programme is taught entirely online and you are not required to come to campus.
 Our library has an excellent stock of e-books and e-journals on translation.
-However, you are just as much a member of the University as any other student and we would be delighted to welcome you to Bristol if you want to visit.
-We organise a programme of translation talks and seminars each year.
+However, you are just as much a member of the University as any other student and we are delighted to welcome you to Bristol if you visit.
+We organise a programme of talks and seminars each year.

 Online group discussion means that we have a very lively and supportive learning community.
 If you need help on a one-to-one basis, tutors can support you in a number of different ways, for example using Skype, phone or email.